-I don't have to tell you that people planning weddings are stressed out.
-Between money, time, and general expectations, most engaged couples I know are ready to pull out their hair at one point or another.
+People planning weddings are stressed out; between money, time, and general expectations, most engaged couples are ready to pull out their hair at one point or another.
 If you can break down where that stress is coming from, it will be easier to deal with.
 Here are the top five people who will stress you out, and how to handle them.

 These people stress us out for various reasons our entire lives, why would they stop now?
 Whether it's complaining about the money you're spending, wanting to have a hand in everything, making you feel like you'll never live up to their ideals of what a wedding should be, or disapproving of your marriage totally, parents have that special knack to stress us out.
 Here are some strategies: